 Novel Studies Part 2: Vocabulary/Grammar Skill Work

-I also create another page that the student can attend to after they’ve completed their reading.
+I also create another page that the student can attend to after they’ve completed their chapter reading.
 They will use their bookmark to locate the page number of the word.
-Next, they will look up the dictionary definition of the word and check it against the inference that they made on the bookmark as they read.
-You can see an example here from my Harry Potter and the Prisoner of Azkaban Novel Study.
+Next, they will look up the dictionary definition of the word and check it against the inference made on the bookmark as they read.
+You can see an example from my Harry Potter and the Prisoner of Azkaban Novel Study.